dashedstripes/carbon/README.md

 ## Adding a new API route

 To create a new api resource, copy the `todos` folder in `server/api/v1/todos` and rename it to whatever your resource is called.
 For example, to create a `users` resource, copy the folder to `server/api/v1/users` then update the `index.js` file.

+## Developing

+I'd like to keep this project fairly minimal to allow it to be flexible enough for any single page application project.
+However I'm sure optimisations and better ways of doing things will be found.
+If you'd like to help develop the project please feel free to submit a pull request with your changes.

+The main two components of the app are the `client` and `server`.

+The `client` is a basic ReactJS app with Redux bindings for state management.
+The `server` is a minimal REST API with sequelize as the ORM.